 You are about to embark on an exciting journey of becoming the Best Swim Teacher for your Little Champion!

 Every newborn baby has the potential to become a Water Baby.
 The sooner a child discovers the freedom of buoyancy and underwater swimming, the more relaxed and independent he or she will become.
 Swimming allows babies to exercise their muscles, which helps in development of their motor, coordination and balancing skills.

 Research shows that early swimming also helps baby in building one’s sense of self-esteem, self-confidence and independence.
 It is also helpful in literacy and numeracy development of our brain.
 During the lessons, babies will learn how to enter water safely, hold their breath when they go underwater, turn and propel themselves to the side of the pool and finally climb out of the pool safely.

 Wondering how this is done?
 Follow the steps below and we’ll see you soon at the pool!

 1. You are advised to come about 10 minutes earlier and get changed.
 Swim diaper is compulsory for all babies.
 Please standby bath towel and baby toiletries (baby shampoo, cotton bud, changing mat etc) for your child to shower and get changed after the lesson.

 2. For hygiene purposes, please shower before entering pool.
 You are advised to enter the pool and begin warm up activities about 5 mins before lessons.
 Remember, do not start too early, as babies have short attention span.
 We want to keep them attentive during the lesson.

 3. Be patient, be positive and have lots of fun; your child will take the cues from you.
 Please note that the lessons may be photographed and videoed for review, training and sharing purposes.
 Always put on your best smile!

-4. Do clean your baby after swim with at least a quick shower, and dry their ears with cotton buds.
+4. Do clean your baby after swim with at least a quick shower, and dry their ears with towel.
 You may do so at the quick shower area next to the pool.
 Hot/cold water showers are also available in the nearest changing rooms.